 Authorities quarantine 32 ICA officers deployed at Changi Airport who are close contacts of COVID-19 case

-SINGAPORE: Authorities have quarantined 32 Immigration and Checkpoints Authority (ICA) officers who work at Changi Airport after their colleague had earlier tested positive for COVID-19, said the ICA on Thursday (Apr 29).
+SINGAPORE: Authorities have quarantined 32 officers from the Immigration and Checkpoints Authority (ICA) who work at Changi Airport, after their colleague had earlier tested positive for COVID-19, said the ICA on Thursday (Apr 29).

 About 100 ICA officers who were deployed at Terminal 1 will be tested as a precaution, the ICA said in a statement in response to CNA's queries.